UrbanInstitute/education-data-package-stata/README.md

 Welcome to the Education Data Portal Stata Package repository.
 You'll need an internet connection to install and use the package.

-### Install the Package
+### Install or Update the Package

-If you don't have `libjson` installed, the package will prompt you to install it.
+If you don't have `libjson` installed, the package will automatically install it for you once you run your first `educationdata` command.
 Or, you can type `ssc install libjson`.
+The following command will install, or if the package is already installed, update the education data package.

 ```stata
 net install educationdata, replace from("https://ui-research.github.io/education-data-package-stata/")